 Born and raised in Pittsburgh, Giuliana Certo graduated from Chatham University with an MFA in Creative Writing, and a BA in English Writing from John Carroll University in Cleveland, Ohio.
 First place winner of the Laurie Mansell Reich Poetry Prize sponsored by the Academy of American Poets, her work has appeared in the Susquehanna Review, The John Carroll Review, Pittsburgh Post-Gazette, and Italian Americana.
 Giuliana began as an intern at Autumn House in 2011 and worked for two years as Assistant Editor.
 Alongside her role as Managing Editor, Giuliana is also an adjunct instructor at Chatham University and Point Park University where she teaches writing.

-About our Assistant Editor
+About our Associate Editor